 Section 301.
-Petition to the District Court
+Petition to the District Court.

-(a) The following persons may file or request the tribal attorney to file a petition with the district court, upon which is hereby conferred jurisdiction, to determine whether an individual is a person requiring treatment, and to order the least restrictive appropriate treatment for the person, where the individual alleged to be a person requiring treatment resides or may be found within the Nation's jurisdiction:

-- (1) A treatment advocate as defined in Section 103 of this Title;

-- (2) The father, mother, husband, wife, grandparent, brother, sister, guardian or child, over the age of eighteen (18) years, of an individual alleged to be a person requiring treatment;

-- (3) A licensed mental health professional;

-- (4) A peace officer of the Nation; or

-- (5) The tribal attorney.

-(b) The petition shall contain a statement of the facts upon which the allegation is based and, if known, the names and addresses of any witnesses to the alleged facts.

-- (1) The petition shall be verified and made under penalty of perjury. - (2) A request for the prehearing detention of the individual alleged to be a person requiring treatment may be attached to the petition. - (3) If the individual alleged to be a person requiring treatment is being held in emergency detention, a copy of the mental health evaluation shall be attached to the petition.
+- (a) The following persons may file or request the tribal prosecutor to file a petition with the District Court, upon which is hereby conferred jurisdiction, to determine whether an individual is a person requiring treatment, and to order the least restrictive appropriate treatment for the person, where the individual alleged to be a person requiring treatment resides or may be found within the Nation's jurisdiction: - (1) A treatment advocate as defined in this Title; - (2) The father, mother, husband, wife, grandparent, brother, sister, guardian or child, over the age of eighteen (18) years, of an individual alleged to be a person requiring treatment: - (3) A licensed mental health professional; - (4) A law enforcement officer of the Nation; or - (5) The prosecuting attorney of the Wyandotte Nation District Court, acting on information provided to them for the purpose of petitioning the Court for an order. - (b) The petition shall contain a statement of the facts upon which the allegation is based and, if known, the names and addresses of any witnesses to the alleged facts. - (1) The petition shall be verified and made under penalty of perjury. - (2) A request for the pre-hearing detention of the individual alleged to be a person requiring treatment may be attached to the petition. - (3) If the individual alleged to be a person requiring treatment is being held in emergency detention, a copy of the mental health evaluation shall be attached to the petition.

 Section 302.
-Rights of Person Alleged to be a Person Requiring Treatment
+Rights of Person Alleged to be a Person Requiring Treatment.